aphor/datasize/README.md

 # DataSize
 Python integer subclass to handle arithmetic and formatting of integers with data size units

 Provides parsing, arithmetic and comparison oprations, and formatting of human readable data size strings for logic that depends on comparisons of values given in common units of data allocation.
 There are other solutions, but they are either not complete, or too heavy or awkward for casual use.
 A string like "14GiB" is really an integer representing a data allocation.

+The basic use case is to be able to parse a string containing a common expression of data size with a numeric value and a unit of data.
+The resulting object is actually an integer count of bytes, so that it can be used in any arithmetic expression.
+That integer can be expressed, using Python 3 string formatting, as any other unit of data.
+This allows, for example, configuration files that support a natural way of expressing and operating on quantities of data.

 DataSize supports metric and IEC units in both bits and bytes and nonstandard abbreviated IEC units (for legacy Java -Xmx).
 There is support for variable word-lengths, but because I thought it would get confusing, converting between two different word lengths is not supported.
 The word length constructor keyword argument will allow converting counts of weird (actually non-byte) word or symbol bit lengths to bit rates, which can then be explicitly converted to standard 8-bit bytes.